They’re Not Just For Incontinence or Bed Wetting.

 Did you know, after 5 years, up to half the weight of an unprotected mattress, or a mattress with a poor quality protector, is made up of your own bodily fluids, skin cells, bacteria and mould?
 It’s not hard to believe when a third of each day is spent on the exact same mattress, and the average person loses up to 1L of fluid a day, through the skin, pores, and mouth, as well as millions of skin flakes.

-An independent laboratory test to find out what lurks in the average unprotected mattress, results found that there are:
+In an independent laboratory test to find out what lurks in the average unprotected mattress, results found that there are:

-- Allergens – Such as pet dander, (dead skin cells and hair), and dust mite’s waste particles
+- Allergens – such as pet dander (dead skin cells and hair), and dust mite waste particles

-In conclusion sleep well at night knowing you and your family are sleeping on a clean and hygienic bed by fitting waterproof protectors from Cover and Protect
+Sleep well at night knowing you and your family are sleeping on a clean and hygienic bed by fitting waterproof protectors from Cover & Protect.